reshamas/reshamas.github.io/resources/index.md

 comments: false
 ---

 Here is a wonderfully valuable list of my favorite data science resources.
+If you would like to see a resource added, email me at `rs2715@stern.nyu.edu`

 ## Conference Videos
 * [links to videos from data science conferences](conf_videos.md)